Home Events FREE EQUITY TRAINING: Reimagining Hierarchies in Post-Secondary Education

 6:30 pm - 8:00 pm

-FREE EQUITY TRAINING: Revealing and Reimagining Worldview Hierarchies in Post-Secondary Education
+FREE EQUITY TRAINING: Reimagining Hierarchies in Post-Secondary Education

-This session invites participants to critically examine how colonial worldviews and hierarchies show up in their teaching and learning environments.
-The first 45 minutes will offer an exploration of how colonization shapes ideas of success and productivity in post-secondary institutions.
-The second half will be an interactive, hands-on session where participants apply these insights to a syllabus, reflecting on readings, grading structures, and classroom practices.
+The first half will explore how colonization shapes ideas of success and productivity at the post-secondary level.
+The second half will be an interactive session where participants will apply what they’ve learned in the workshop to a syllabus, reflecting on the choices of readings, grading rubrics, and classroom organization.